Z3nhoom/World_Life_Expectancy/README.md

 ​

-Initial Data Inspection:
+- Initial Data Inspection:

 Queried the dataset to inspect the data.

 ​

-Identifying Duplicates:
+- Identifying Duplicates:

 Checked for duplicate rows by concatenating Country and Year.

 ​

-Data Deduplication:
+- Removing Duplicates:

 Assigned row numbers to duplicates for identification.

 Deleted duplicates while ensuring data integrity.

+Ensured that a backup was saved before any table alterations.

-Standardizing Country Status:
+- Standardizing Country Status:

-Identified and filled missing statuses with 'Developing' or 'Developed' based on existing data.
+Identified and filled missing statuses with 'Developing' or 'Developed' based on existing data, for example, if Afghanistan was corresponded with developing status however one row contained a null value, then it was populated with Developing.

 ​

-Filling Missing Life Expectancy Values:
+- Filling Missing Life Expectancy Values:

 Identified rows with missing life expectancy values and filled them with the average of the previous and next year's values.